HaoLIU94/Colorization/README.md

 4. Download the weight from [google drive](https://drive.google.com/file/d/1q-6ZbRPQCDQLhkIO5BDapMB4X_BunOM0/view?usp=sharing)

-## All our works exist in two versions jupyter notebook and python script
+## All our work exists in two versions jupyter notebook and python script

-We recommand to use [jupyter notebook](https://jupyter.org/install) to open all *.ipynb files
+We recommand to use [jupyter notebook](https://jupyter.org/install) to open all .ipynb files

-It's also possible to use command line python *.py files
+It's also possible to use the command line python for .py files

 You should use python script in the following ways
 ```